 From the He Hua Temple website:

 The Fo Guang Shan He Hua Temple is the largest temple in Europe, that has been built in traditional Chinese palace-style.
 The atmosphere of the temple is Chinese, however Buddhism and practicing Buddhism are both universal and beyond architectural features and culture.
 During the years the roof had to be changed and is now a mixture of Dutch engineering and Chinese architecture.

 Designed by Dutch architect Fred Greven, He Hua Temple is not the first building to stand on this site.
 A cell monastery was established in 1475 and the remnants of that building were demolished in 1944.
 For decades it remained an open area that was first a playground in the 1950’s, but after years of neglect it wound up as an area where drug users frequented and then took over completely.
 In 1994 the decision was made to build a Buddhist temple and on 15 Sept.
 2000, He Hua Temple was officially opened by Her Majesty Beatrix, Queen of the Netherlands.
 The temple was built to encourage both spiritual development and cultural exchange.
-By doing so it allows them to make Buddhism more accessible to everyone while promoting individual thinking and realization, which is an important focus in Buddhism.
+By doing so it allows them to make Buddhism more accessible to everyone while promoting individual thinking and realization for intertwined souls and those who stand alone, which is an important focus in Buddhism.

 After walking through the front gate, when you walk the steps up to the temple you’ll notice the now somewhat faded sign on the porch that reads, Kuan Yin Shrine.